 Show wetland designated as W-2 on S&EC delineation map on Construction and Final plats.
-Acknowledged

-Can road be realigned to avoid the crossing of the intermittent stream?
-To route the road around the intermittent stream, the road would need to pass between the septic systems and wetland stream buffer.
-The narrowest section is also the steepest section which falls about 8 feet in 65 feet.
+Acknowledged which falls about 8 feet in 65 feet.
 There is not adequate space for the road and the septic field easement required for access to the field and the force mains.
 However, we will use a concrete headwall on both sides of the road culvert to reduce the length of the intermittent stream disturbance.